burner/pdfinfod/README.md

-# pdfinfo
+# pdfinfod

-pdfinfo is a wrapper around the linux util pdfinfo.
+pdfinfod is a wrapper around the linux util pdfinfo.
 Calling the *extractPdfInfo* function as shown below returns a struct instance of type *PdfInfo* containing the data as listed below.